| Size | Price | Stock | Qty |

 C57BL/6 and Balb/c mice Liver metastasis model [1] Male wild-type C57BL/6J mice 8-weeks of age were obtained from Japan SLC.
 After making a small incision under anesthesia to expose the spleen, 0.1 mL of a viable cell suspension containing 5 × 106 cells/mL was injected into the spleen.
 We chose SL4 cells because the cells grow rapidly, even in the liver of wild-type mice.
 The animals were then each intraperitoneally injected with or without 0.4 mg PRI-724 and/or 200 μg of an anti-PD-L1 Ab (10F.9G2) three times per week.
 In addition, some mice treated with PRI-724 and the anti-PD-L1 Ab were administrated anti-mouse CD4 or CD8 Ab (250 μg/mouse) three times per week.
 After the course of treatment, the mice were anesthetized and humanely sacrificed by exsanguination 14 days post cell-inoculation.
 The livers of the animals were immediately removed, washed in ice-cold PBS, and weighed before a portion of the dissected liver tissue was frozen in liquid nitrogen.
 Additional animals were maintained and used for survival analysis. - Metastatic colon cancer model: Male nude mice were subjected to intrasplenic injection of HCT116 cells to induce liver metastases.
 One day after injection, mice were treated with PRI-724 (30 mg/kg, intraperitoneal, twice daily) alone or in combination with anti-PD-L1 antibody (10 mg/kg, intraperitoneal, twice weekly) for 21 days.
 Control mice received vehicle (saline with 10% DMSO).
 On day 21, mice were sacrificed, and liver metastases were counted and measured.
 Lung and liver tissues were collected for immunohistochemical analysis of PD-L1 [1] - Embryonic lung development model: Pregnant mice were injected intraperitoneally with PRI-724 (50 mg/kg) on embryonic day 11.5.
 Embryos were harvested on day 18.5, and lung tissues were analyzed by immunohistochemistry for Sox2 and Sox9 expression, as well as qPCR for Wnt target genes [2] |

-No significant weight loss (<5%) or hepatic toxicity (ALT/AST <1.5× normal) observed at 25 mg/kg dosing in mice [1]
+In mice, no significant weight loss (<5%) or hepatotoxicity (ALT/AST <1.5×normal) was observed at a dose of 25 mg/kg [1]

 [1].Programmed cell death ligand 1 (PD-L1) blockade attenuates metastatic colon cancer growth in cAMP-response element-binding protein (CREB)-binding protein (CBP)/β-catenin inhibitor-treated livers.
 Oncotarget.2019Apr 30;10(32):3013-3026;